piotrbielecki2727/WorkoutPlanToPDF/README.md

-# WorkoutPlanToPDF
+# WorkoutPlanner
-The "WorkoutPlanToPDF" is a web application designed to help users create personalized workout plans and generate PDF documents from them.
+The "WorkoutPlanner" is a web application designed to help users create personalized workout plans and generate PDF documents from them.
 Users can select exercises, specify sets and reps, and organize them into custom workout routines.

 # Features
 * Exercise Selection: Browse a library of exercises and choose the ones that best fit your training regimen.